EECS 391 - VLSI Systems Design

 COURSE OBJECTIVES: When a student completes this course, s/he should be able to:

-• Create CMOS layouts of simple and complex gates.
+- Create CMOS layouts of various gates.

-• Optimize the speed and area of a CMOS circuit.
+- Optimize the speed and area of a CMOS circuit.